sophialadwiniec/SimpleShapes/README.md

 ### Overview
-This is a simple shapes drawing that contains 10 different shapes
+This is a simple shapes drawing that contains over 10 shapes.
+Move your mouse to the upper part of the page and watch everything turn pink, move it to the lower part of the page and watch everything turn blue.

 ### Technical Details

-Working out as of now
+Used functions, global variables, for loops, and input.